 American Express shuttered all its wildly popular Centurion lounges way back in March.
-Now, nearly half of the Amex Centurion Lounges nationwide are set to reopen – and a new one is on the way, too.
+Now, almost all Centurion Lounges are open once again.

-But that’s not all.
-American Express has also finally opened its brand-new lounge in New York City (JFK).
+But that’s still not all.
+In the midst of the pandemic, American Express also finally opened its brand-new lounge in New York City (JFK).
 Announced way back in early 2018, it’s Amex’s largest Centurion Lounge, spanning two floors and 15,000 square feet.
 The lounge in JFK’s Terminal 4 even has a speakeasy-style bar, dubbed “1850.”

 Centurion Lounges are easily some of the best airport lounges you can find in the U.S. Getting into any of these lounges is one of the best parts of holding the Platinum Card from American Express.
 You can treat yourself to top-notch cocktails or wine, great meals, and a snazzy (if somewhat overcrowded) setting.